-- Click on the destination volume in CCC's Disk Center, then click the Recovery HD button to create a Recovery HD volume.
+- If you're running an OS older than Mojave, select the destination volume in CCC's sidebar, then click the Recovery HD button to create a Recovery HD volume.
 Note: You must be logged in to an administrator account to perform this step.
-[This step is unnecessary if your destination is an APFS-formatted volume]
+This step is unnecessary if your destination is an APFS-formatted volume.

 - Enable FileVault encryption in the Security & Privacy preference pane of the System Preferences application.